ahmedaymanzekry/codex-belya/README.md

 ## Acknowledgements

-- Huge thanks to Cole Medin for the [LiveKit voice assistant tutorial](https://www.youtube.com/watch?v=TXVyxJdlzQs), which provided a solid starting point for me to create the Voice Assistant agent.
+- Huge thanks to Tim from "Tech with Tim" channel for the [LiveKit voice assistant tutorial](https://www.youtube.com/watch?v=DNWLIAK4BUY).
+He provided me with a starting point to create the Voice Assistant agent.

 ---

 ## TODO

-- Add a local frontend for quick microphone control and transcript review (will require local livekit server, but the cloud-hosted playground is working fine for me).
+- Add a local frontend (will require local livekit server, but the cloud-hosted playground is working fine for now).
 - Add RAG-enabled knowledge grounding using LangChain (project docs, codebase, etc.).